 Grain Free Brownies

-My daughter recently asked me to make a low carb brownie and found this grain free brownie recipe on Pinterest.
+My daughter recently asked me to make this low carb brownie recipe she found on Pinterest.

 Finally lovely daughter is on my healthier eating bandwagon, but this question comes to mind “what actually is healthy?”

 I think this is a loaded question.
-When we think of healthy foods nutritious greens and proteins come to mind.
-In this modern world today low fat and low carb foods are now added to the healthy category.
+When we think of healthy foods, nutritious greens and proteins come to mind.
+In today’s modern world low fat and low carb foods are added to the healthy category.

 Oh but wait, there’s more – in today’s world many of us have an intolerance to gluten or have some other type of food allergy.
 So can we say that if the “food fits” . . . ?